Many or all companies we feature compensate us. Compensation and editorial

 Can I use a HELOC or home equity loan as a down payment on a new home?

-This depends on the borrower’s plans.
+This depends on your plans.
+If you plan to:

-If you plan to use the proceeds from the sale of your current home to purchase a new home, a home equity loan or HELOC is not an option for a down payment.
+A home equity loan or HELOC is not an option for a down payment.

-If you stay in your current home, you may use a HELOC or home equity loan as a down payment.
+You may use a HELOC or home equity loan as a down payment.

 Can you use a HELOC or home equity loan for a down payment on a second home?